nolialsea/haxebrainfuck/README.md

 ####What the f*ck is a CPU ?
+Don't mind the CPU thing, I intended to run multiple "threads" on the same memory alternatively, but it was for another project.
+Just consider it's a single core and it will be fine.
+I will rewrite this part, if I feel I need to, maybe, one day.
+Maybe never.
 Basically, I intended to create a simplified [Avida] (https://en.wikipedia.org/wiki/Avida) like program.
 Each "creature" would be a cpu, running a brainfuck program (which would be part of its DNA) on a shared memory.
 Brainfuck seemed one of the best choices for the programming langage, since it is crazy simple, and can be extended indefinitively.